swastikpareek/cog/STARTERKIT/README.md

 ## Further Documentation

-Nimbus also ships with an extensive list of documentation and code samples that were intentionally left of of the theme.
+Cog also ships with an extensive list of documentation and code samples that were intentionally left of of the theme.
 We have collected all the examples in an easy reference [listed here](_theming-guide/readme.md).